Shahrar Ali

 He stood for election to be leader of the Green Party in 2018, 2020 and 2021.
-His public statements on sex and gender and appointment in 2021 as the party's policing and domestic safety spokesperson were believed to be reasons for the party's co-leader Siân Berry stepping down.
+His public statements on transgender issues and appointment in 2021 as the party's policing and domestic safety spokesperson were believed to be reasons for the party's co-leader Siân Berry stepping down.

-In February 2022, Ali launched legal action against the Green Party alleging discrimination of gender-critical beliefs under the 2010 Equality Act.
+In February 2022, Ali launched legal action against the Green Party alleging discrimination of gender-critical belief under the Equality Act 2010.
 He was subsequently removed from his position as a party spokesperson for alleged breaches of the Speakers’ Code of Conduct.
+He took legal action over his removal: the Judge ruled that his dismissal was procedurally unfair and that Ali had been subjected to "unlawful discrimination" as a result, but also upheld the party's right to dismiss spokespeople whose views were found to differ from party policy.

+In September 2024, Ali was excluded from the Green Party, with the party telling him that any future readmission would be subject to him publicly retracting tweets that had been complained about and undertaking safeguarding training.

 Education and career

 Shahrar Ali has degrees in biochemical engineering (BEng) and philosophy (BA, MPhil, PhD) from the University of London.
 His 1997 MPhil thesis was on "Practical reason with reference to the Human conception", and his 2004 PhD thesis (UCL) was entitled "Making as if to stand behind one's words: a theory of intentional deception and lying".
 His research interests are in moral and applied philosophy.

 Before entering politics, Ali worked as a European Parliament researcher.
 He works in the Institute of Health Sciences Education at Queen Mary, University of London.